erwinqxy/TelePet-Bot/README.md

 ## Challenges we ran into
 - JF decided to play dota and sleep

+- Encoder formats for opencv videowriter may not be compatible for different Operating Systems (Windows vs Mac), resulting in some generate videos

 ## Accomplishments that we're proud of
-We are quite happy that we managed to use classical machine learning methods (haars cascade) for face detection and achieve a high accuracy for frontal faces in different forms of media.
+We are quite happy that we managed to use classical machine learning methods (haar cascade) for face detection and achieve a high accuracy for frontal faces in different forms of media (images, stickers and gifs).